shiki-01/keibook/README.md

-# Tauri + React + TypeScript
+# Tauri + React + Typescript

-This template should help get you started developing with Tauri, React and TypeScript in Vite.
+This template should help get you started developing with Tauri, React and Typescript in Vite.

 ## Recommended IDE Setup